MushTroqua/Smug-Bear/README.md

 1. After that, do node bot.js
 1. Done!

-If you have any concerns/messages, then you're free to message me at matsu#3622.
+If you have any concerns/messages, then you're free to message me at matsu#3622 in Discord.